 English Writing Minor 18-24 hours

 ENG 1311 English Composition I

 ENG 1312 English Composition II

-ENG 2000-level sophomore literature
+ENG 2000-level sophomore literature 3 hours

-Nine to fifteen hours chosen from 9-15 hours

 \Hours may include ENG 1311, ENG 1312 and/or ENG 2000 which are all a part of the General Education requirements for the Bachelor of Arts degree.
 Completion of the courses will fulfill the requirement in both areas, but the hours may be counted towards the degree one time only.